Mendhox/IMC-Calc-Project/README.md

 <h2 id="about">About the project</h2>

 <ul>
  <p>In this challenge I had to create an application from a Figma layout in order to practice what I learned in the Stage 05.</p>
+ <a href="https://mendhox.github.io/IMC-Calc-Project/" target="_blank">View Page</a>
 </ul>
 <p>Main skills learned</p>
 <ul>